No Omaha: Florida sweeps Clemson in super regional to end Tigers’ season

 The Gators’ response?
 Catcher Brody Donay hit a two-run home run to deep right off Clemson reliever Reed Garris and went up 7-4 in the bottom of the same inning.

-The Tigers, fighting for their lives, pulled Garris after 0.2 innings in favor of Gordon, a former starter turned standout closing pitcher for Clemson.
+The Tigers, fighting for their lives, pulled Garris after 0.2 innings in favor of reliever Austin Gordon, a former starter turned standout closing pitcher for Clemson.

 And Gordon went three up, three down in the bottom of the ninth to send the home crowd into a frenzy and send Clemson and Florida to extra innings.